 Biofuelwatch provides information, advocacy and campaigning in relation to the climate, environmental, human rights and public health impacts on large-scale industrial bioenergy.
-We are sa small team of staff and volunteers based in the UK and US.
-Over the last three years, we have had grants from Andrew Wainwright Reform Trust, Artist Project Earth, Ashden Trust, Biomass Accountability Project, CS Fund/Wash-Mott Legacy, Lush Charity Pot, Network for Social Change, Polden-Puckham Charitable Foundation, The Funding Network and Wallace Global Fund.
+We are a small team of staff and volunteers based in the UK and US.
+Our work is currently supported by grants from Andrew Wainwright Reform Trust, Ceres Trust, CS Fund/Wash-Mott Legacy, Lush Charity Pot , Network for Social Change, Polden-Puckham Charitable Foundation.
 We are also grateful for smaller individual donations.
 Please see our donations page for details about how to support our work.

 Biofuelwatch is the European Focal Point of the Global Forest Coalition.